Running Down a Dream

 There

-are many things to admire in Bonnie and Clyde.
-The film will affect you
+are many things to admire in Bonnie and

 very strongly, sometimes in a good way, and sometimes in a bad way.
 This shows the skill of Arthur Penn as a